AmyKeedwell/2-Milestone-Project-Memory-Bay/README.md

     ![CSS-Validation](assets/README.images/CSSValidator.PNG)

 ## Known Bugs
- During testing I found that all iOS users encourtered the same display glitch where the front-face cards do not show when the user touches a card to flip.
+ During testing I found that all iOS users encourtered a display glitch where the front-face cards do not show when the user touches a card to flip.
 Instead it momentarily displays the image then flips to the inverted back face card.
 This can be seen below:

 ![Bug](assets/README.images/Bug.PNG)